mantidproject/mantid/docs/source/concepts/MatrixWorkspace.rst

 Workspace algebra
 #################

-MatrixWorkspaces can have algebraic operations applied to them directly without the need to call a specific algorithm, e.g. :ref:`Plus <algm-Plus>`
+Matrix Workspaces can have algebraic operations applied to them directly without the need to call a specific algorithm, e.g. :ref:`Plus <algm-Plus>`

 The expected operations of +,-,*,/ are supported with either a single number or another workspace as the second argument, e.g.